 A.) You may have to stop making payments on low priority debts, which include unsecured debt and credit card debt.
 Unsecured debt is a debt with no collateral.
 Mortgages and most car loans have collateral pledged, your house and car respectively.
-Most credit card debt, as well as debts to attorneys, doctors and hospitals are unsecured debts.
+Most credit card debt, including debts to attorneys, doctors, and hospitals are unsecured debts.

 Q.) What should I do if a creditor threatens to sue me?

 A.) Do not move a debt up in priority because a creditor threatens to sue you.
 Many threats to sue are not carried out.
 Even if a creditor does sue you, it will take a while before they could try and take income or property from you.
 In addition, many types of retirement income and some basic assets are protected and cannot be taken by general creditors, like credit card companies.
 Common examples of income that is protected from general creditors include: Social Security; Supplemental Security Income (SSI); welfare benefits; Veteran’s benefits; Railroad Retirement; Workers Compensation; Unemployment Compensation; Civil Service retirement benefits; and Public Employees Retirement Association (PERA) funds.
 Minnesota law also protects a homestead (including a mobile home) with a value up to $390,000; a car worth up to $4,600; and some pensions, IRA’s and insurance proceeds.
 Talk to an attorney if you are sued and have questions about the protections that apply to you.

 Q.) Should I take a cash advance from one credit card to pay another credit card bill?